-Join us for an evening of four one-act comedies drawn from the collection of award-winning playwright David Ives, and directed, designed and performed by TDPS students.
-Ivess offbeat sketches mix the witty and the wise-cracking, the surreal and the satiric, and the poetic and the perplexing.
-The show opens Thursday, March 15, 2018 and continues through Sunday, March 18, 2018 in the Durham Studio Theater on the UC Berkeley campus.
-Thursday, Friday & Saturday at 8pm; Saturday & Sunday at 2pm.
+TDPS presents an evening of one act comedies drawn from the collections of award-winning playwright David Ives and directed by TDPS students.
+Ives's offbeat sketches mix the witty and the wise-cracking, the surreal and the satiric, the poetic and the perplexing.

 $10 Students and Seniors, Cal Staff & Faculty (ID required), $15 General Admission

 Performing Arts - Other | March 18 | 3-5 p.m. | Zellerbach Playhouse